jmacgregor-accenture/CI-Kata-Madness/README.md

 ```

 ### A Note on Toolchains and Tech stacks
 While this kata was developed using a GitHub/Travis-CI/Docker/Selenium tech stack, there is no one right way to play any of these cards.
-The ultimate goals is to incrementally grow the pipeline until all cards are played and the end result.
+The ultimate goal is to incrementally grow the pipeline until all cards are complete.

+# Provided template details go here

 ## Card: Front End Pipeline
 ```